PedestrianDynamics/PedestrianDynamics.github.io/content/models/optimal_steps_model/index.md

 ### Parameters
 The shape of the potential function is controlled through several parameters.
-There are two parameters that are especially important for the distancing behavior which is why we introduce them briefly: the potential height $h$ (in Vadere: pedPotentialHeight) and the personal space width $w$ (in Vadere: pedPotentialPersonalSpaceWidth).
+There are two parameters that are especially important for the distancing behavior which is why we introduce them briefly:
+- the potential height $h$ (in Vadere: `pedPotentialHeight`)
+- and the personal space width $w$ (in Vadere: `pedPotentialPersonalSpaceWidth`).

 The parameter potential height $h$ controls the strength of repulsion.
 If $h$ is increased, we expect agents to increase their distance to others.

 The parameter personal space width $w$ controls how far the repulsion reaches: the larger $w$ the bigger the influence area of an agent.
-By adusting the personal space width $w$  [[5]](#Mayr) social distancing can be achieved.
+By adusting the personal space width $w$  [[5]](#Mayr2021) social distancing can be achieved.
 Nevertheless, the personal space is related to but not equal to a desired social distance $d$ the user wants to model.
 When there is ample space, it might suffice to set $w = d$ to keep agents at least the desired social distance apart.
 Since the true distance between agents is an emergent value, the distance is larger [[5]](#Mayr2021).